What is Esri Collector and Survey123?

 Esri Collector is for mobile maps

 Esri Collector equips you with online and offline maps for field use.
-So that means if you’re away from cell phone coverage, you still have it’s functionality.
+So that means if you’re away from cell phone coverage, you still have its functionality.

-Web maps are at the core for Collector.
+Web maps are at the core of Collector.
 It’s through ArcGIS Online web maps where you decide what workers collect in the field.
 It’s also how you set permissions for who can view the app.

-Through Esri Collector, you can collect and update points, lines and polygons.
+Through Esri Collector, you can collect and update points, lines, and polygons.
 Also, you can attach photos and search for locations and features.